Group Testing: An Information Theory Perspective: Applications of group testing

 The Bloom filter uses $L$ hash functions, each of which maps items to $\{1, 2, ..., T\}$.
 For each of the items in the distinguished set, one sets up the Bloom filter by hashing the item using each of the $L$ hash functions, and setting the corresponding bits in a $T$-bit array to $\one$.
 (If the bit is already set to $\one$, it is left as $\one$.)
 To test if another item is in the distinguished set, one hashes the new item with each of the $L$ hash functions and looks up the corresponding bits in the array.
 If any of the bits are set to $\zero$, the item is not in the distinguished set; while if the bits are all set $\one$, one assumes the item is in the set, although there is some chance of a false positive.

 The problem of deciding how many hash functions $L$ to use, and how large the size of the array $T$ is, essentially amounts to a group testing problem.
-For instance, when $L$ is large enough for the outcomes to be essentially noiseless, the analysis is almost identical to that of the COMP algorithm with a near-constant tests-per-item design (see Section \ref{sec:near_constant}).
+For instance, for suitably-chosen $L$, the analysis is almost identical to that of the COMP algorithm with a near-constant tests-per-item design (see Section \ref{sec:near_constant}).
 We also mention that \cite{zhanghuang} makes a connection between Bloom filters and coding over an \texttt{OR} multiple-access channel, which is also closely related to group testing.